Coronavirus: Government may impose full Level 5 restrictions due to concern at number of hospitalisations

 Vaccinations

-The first Covid-19 vaccinations are expected to be administered at one of four acute hospitals today in Dublin, Cork and Galway.
+The first Covid-19 vaccinations will be administered at four acute hospitals today in Dublin, Cork and Galway.
+The first patient will be vaccinated at St James's Hospital in Dublin at 1.30pm.

 Mr Donnelly updated the Cabinet on the vaccination plan and stressed to colleagues the importance of effective communications on the vaccine.